benmatselby/hagen/README.md

 ### Environment variables

-In order to connect to GitHub `hagen` requires two environment variables.
+In order to connect to GitHub `hagen` requires three environment variables.

 ```bash
 export GITHUB_OWNER=""  # This is likely to be your personal GitHub username